boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/clickhouse.md

 ```

-> **NOTE:**  Through Rest API, the data source can be created or edited with only one table.
-If different table is provided in edit data source, the table will be replaced.
-The widgets will be retained only if the schema is same as the previous table.
+> **NOTE:**  Through the Rest API, the data source can be created or edited with only one table.
+If a different table is provided in editing the data source, the table will be replaced.
+The widgets will be retained only if the schema is the same as the previous table.

 ### Connection Sample for Code View Mode